tommit1970/breakfastlogger/readme.txt

 Currently in Progress:
 ----------------------
-- menu options in a dictionary, so I only change it in one place('inputRec':'1','showRec':'2','deleteRec':'3', etc.)
+- menu options in a dictionary, so I only change it in one place('inputRec':'1','showRec':'2','deleteRec':'3', etc.) (working on this)

+Thoughts and ideas for change:
+------------------------------
 - Edit recordings when with admin authorities
 - Check delete writeFile() - removed passed function

-Thoughts and ideas for change:
-------------------------------
+- make show range
 - Logfile for changes - metalogfile
 - monthly structure, 'january', 'february', etc. on 'Show Recordings'
 - ask for date on 'Show One Recording', use time as a structure for saving data